Aaron-Bopp/TIM/50_Projects/Defined relationships are superior to contextual backlinks.md

 What is the goal of this?
 Well by formatting my notes in this way it allows me to easily parse the `contrasts` field out of my notes, so it can be used by various plugins.
 This accomplishes two things:
 1. I can programmatically access the relationship between these two notes and use it in [[Dataview]] queries, to color [[Juggl (plugin, obsidian)|Juggl]] links, and to use in [[Python]] scripts.
 2. It pushes me to link purposefully, and to [[abstraction|abstract]] the meaning of the relationship

+##### Challenges

+#TO/WRITE It is hard to craft prose in a way that works with this system.
+Is it worth it?

 ### <hr class="footnote"/>